endlessm/chromium-browser/tools/gn/docs/reference.md

     myvalues.foo += 2
     empty_scope.new_thing = [ 1, 2, 3 ]
 ```
-### <a name="input_conversion"></a>**input_conversion**: Specifies how to transform input to a variable.
+### <a name="input_conversion"></a>**Input and output conversions are arguments to file and process functions**
+#### **that specify how to convert data to or from external formats.
+The possible**
+#### **values for parameters specifying conversions are**:

 ```
-  input_conversion is an argument to read_file and exec_script that specifies how the result of the read operation should be converted into a variable.

   "" (the default)
-      Discard the result and return None.
+      input: Discard the result and return None.

+      output: If value is a list, then "list lines"; otherwise "value".

   "list lines"
+      input:
         Return the file contents as a list, with a string for each line.
 The newlines will not be present in the result.
 The last line may or may not end in a newline.

         After splitting, each individual line will be trimmed of whitespace on both ends.

+      output:
+        Renders the value contents as a list, with a string for each line.
+The newlines will not be present in the result.
+The last line will end in with a newline.

   "scope"
+      input:
         Execute the block as GN code and return a scope with the resulting values in it.
 If the input was:
           a = [ "hello.cc", "world.cc" ]
           b = 26
         and you read the result into a variable named "val", then you could access contents the "." operator on "val": sources = val.a
           some_count = val.b

+      output:
+        Renders the value contents as a GN code block, reversing the input result above.

   "string"
-      Return the file contents into a single string.
+      input: Return the file contents into a single string.

+      output:
+        Render the value contents into a single string.
+The output is: a string renders with quotes, e.g. "str" an integer renders as a stringified integer, e.g. "6" a boolean renders as the associated string, e.g. "true" a list renders as a representation of its contents, e.g. "[\"str\", 6]" a scope renders as a GN code block of its values.
+If the Value was:
+            Value val;
+            val.a = [ "hello.cc", "world.cc" ];
+            val.b = 26
+          the resulting output would be:
+            "{
+                a = [ \"hello.cc\", \"world.cc\" ]
+                b = 26
+            }"

   "value"
+      input:
         Parse the input as if it was a literal rvalue in a buildfile.
 Examples of typical program output using this mode:
           [ "foo", "bar" ]     (result will be a list) or
           "foo bar"            (result will be a string) or
           5                    (result will be an integer)

         Note that if the input is empty, the result will be a null value which will produce an error if assigned to a variable.

+      output:
+        Render the value contents as a literal rvalue.
+Strings render with escaped quotes.

   "json"
-      Parse the input as a JSON and convert it to equivalent GN rvalue.
+      input: Parse the input as a JSON and convert it to equivalent GN rvalue.

+      output: Convert the Value to equivalent JSON value.

       The data type mapping is:
         a string in JSON maps to string in GN an integer in JSON maps to integer in GN a float in JSON is unsupported and will result in an error